home-assistant/home-assistant.io/source/_integrations/bryant_evolution.markdown

 To install:

-1. Connect the System Access Module to the device running Home Assistant, e.g., using an RS-232-to-USB adapter.
+1. Connect the System Access Module to the device running Home Assistant, for example, by using an RS-232-to-USB adapter.
-2. Install the bryant_evolution integration in Home Assistant, passing the name of the serial port to which the device is connected (e.g., `/dev/ttyUSB0`)
+2. Install the Bryant Evolution integration in Home Assistant, passing the name of the serial port to which the device is connected (for example, `/dev/ttyUSB0`)

 {% include integrations/config_flow.md %}